openstack/project-team-guide/doc/source/bugs.rst

 straightforward and you would jump directly to bugfixing, but in some other cases, you would just post your complete debugging analysis and give someone else the opportunity of fixing the bug.
-Then you should ask a core developer or bug supervisor to set:
+Then you should ask a core reviewer or bug supervisor to set:

 * Status: `Triaged`